Police: 3 killed in shooting at St. Louis high school

 “All I heard was two shots and he came in there with a gun,” Gholston said.
 “And I was trying to run and I couldn't run.
 Me and him made eye contact but I made it out because his gun got jammed.
 But we saw blood on the floor.”

-Another student, ninth-grader Nylah Jones, told the Post-Dispatch she was in math class when the shooter fired into the room from the hallway.
+Ninth-grader Nylah Jones told the Post-Dispatch she was in math class when the shooter fired into the room from the hallway.
 The shooter was unable to get into the room and banged on the door as students piled into a corner, she said.

-TV reports said officers entered the area with guns drawn shortly after 9 a.m.
-Crime tape was placed around the school and some parents arrived to pick up kids and check on their safety.
-The district, in a tweet, said students could be picked up at another school building or a nearby grocery store.
+Janay Douglas’s 15-year-old daughter got stuck in a hallway when the school was locked down.
+Douglas said she received a call from her daughter, letting her know she had heard shots.

+“One of her friends busted through the door, he was shot in the hand, and then her and her friends just took off running.
+The phone disconnected,” Douglas said.
+“I was on my way.”

 Central Visual and Performing Arts High School is a magnet school specializing in visual art, musical art and performing art with about 400 students.
 The district website says the school's “educational program is designed to create a nurturing environment where students receive a quality academic and artistic education that prepares them to compete successfully at the post-secondary level or perform competently in the world of work.”